postrv/autorust-docs/Writerside/topics/TuringPi-Rust-AI-Agent-Platform.md

 ## Goals and Non-Goals

 ### Goals
-- Create a Rust-based AI Agent Platform that can be used to create AI agents for a variety of purposes.
+- Create a Rust-based AI Agent Platform that can be used to create AI Agents for a variety of purposes.
-- Enable users to define custom workflows and hierarchies for AI agents
+- Enable users to define custom workflows and hierarchies for AI Agents
 - Expand the TuringPi ecosystem
 - We want to remain reactive to the rapidly shifting AI landscape.
-- We will use the OpenAI API and other existing AI agents for now but will be able to swap these out as the landscape changes.
+- We will use the OpenAI API and other existing AI Agents for now but will be able to swap these out as the landscape changes.

 ### Non-Goals
 - We are not trying to reinvent the wheel.
 We will use existing libraries and frameworks where possible.